Issues

 Issue 4:

-Our fourth issue ”Are We Sitting Comfortably?” creates a conversation at a range of scales with an intense focus on the human.
+Issue #4 “Are We Sitting Comfortably?” creates a conversation at a range of scales with an intense focus on the human.
 It asks it’s readers to find a comfortable seat before preparing themselves to question themselves and consider if we really should be sitting comfortably?
-Contained with in its pages are articles, poems, illustrations on:
+Contained within its pages are articles, poems, and illustrations on:

 Public Seating – Complacent Architects – Home Comforts – Striving for Selfie Backdrops – People Make Places – Children’s Hospitals – Feminist Free Space – Politics of Door Handles – Women’s Reproductive Rights – Cooking Rituals – Archaeological Excavation for Architectural Evolution – The Necessity of Discomfort – A Love Letter To A Toilet – Mental Health – Poems, interviews and more.